Bonnie Wright

 Biography of Bonnie Wright

 Bonnie Wright is a British film actress, best known for her role in all the Harry Potter movies.
-She portrayed the fiery-haired rebel Ginny Weasley, who later became Harry Potter's on-screen wife.
+She brought to life the fiery-haired Ginny Weasley, who would eventually become Harry Potter's on-screen love interest.
 Apart from acting, Wright is also a model, screenwriter, producer, and director.
 After wrapping up a decade of filming and completing her university studies, Wright founded and led her own film company, Bon Bon Lumiere.
 She has directed several videos, short films, and promotional clips based on her own scripts.

 Pictured: Bonnie Wright